-Twenty-one colleges received the highest possible score (99) in the Princeton Review tallies this year.
-The Company named these colleges to its "2013 Green Rating Honor Roll."
-The list, which appears on www.PrincetonReview.com and in "The Best 377 Colleges", includes:
+Twenty-four colleges that received the highest possible score (99) in this year's tallies made The Princeton Review's "2015 Green Rating Honor Roll."
+The list, which appears in "The Best 379 Colleges" book and online at www.princetonreview.com/green-honor-roll.aspx includes:

 (in alphabetical order)

 Georgia Institute of Technology (Atlanta, GA)

 Harvard College (Cambridge, MA)

 Portland State University (Portland, OR)